-- One of our dispute agents contacts you (the Revolut Business or Revolut Pro account owner) via email to let you know a dispute has been raised.
-They support you throughout the case.
+- One of our dispute agents contacts you (as the account owner) via email to let you know a dispute has been raised.
+They'll then support you throughout the case.

 Responding to a dispute

 You usually have 15 days from the day you're notified of a dispute to respond.

 - If you accept the dispute, you agree to refund the customer for the disputed payment and pay the fee.
 In this case, the funds we withheld will be passed on to the customer.

 2. Challenging a dispute